Key changes to the previous data protection framework include:

 The right to be forgotten now has its own Article in GDPR.
 However, the right is not absolute; it only arises in quite a narrow set of circumstances notably where the controller has no legal ground for processing the information.
 As demonstrated in the Google Spain decision itself, requiring a search engine to remove search results does not mean the underlying content controlled by third party websites will necessarily be removed.
 In many cases the controllers of those third party websites may have entirely legitimate grounds to continue to process that information, albeit that the information is less likely to be found if links are removed from search engine results.

 The practical impact of this decision has been a huge number of requests made to search engines for search results to be removed raising concerns that the right is being used to remove information that it is in the public interest to be accessible.

 Right to restriction of processing (Article 18)

-Data subjects enjoys a right to restrict processing of their personal data in defined circumstances.
+Data subjects enjoy a right to restrict processing of their personal data in defined circumstances.
 These include where the accuracy of the data is contested; where the processing is unlawful; where the data is no longer needed save for legal claims of the data subject, or where the legitimate grounds for processing by the controller and whether these override those of the data subject are contested.

 Right to data portability (Article 20)

-This is an entirely new right in GDPR and has no equivalent in the current Directive.
+This is an entirely new right in GDPR and has no equivalent in the previous Directive.
 Where the processing of personal data is justified either on the basis that the data subject has given their consent to processing or where processing is necessary for the performance of a contract, or where the processing is carried out be automated means, then the data subject has the right to receive or have transmitted to another controller all personal data concerning them in a structured, commonly used and machine-readable format.

 The right is a good example of the regulatory downsides of relying on consent or performance of a contract to justify processing – they come with various baggage under GDPR relative to other justifications for processing.